isc-projects/kea/doc/guide/hooks-cb-cmds.rst

            ]
        }
    }

-The subnet created in the previous example is replaced with the new subnet having the same parameters but it becomes global.
+The subnet created in the previous example is replaced with the new subnet having the same parameters, but it becomes global.

 The ``shared-network-name`` parameter is mandatory for the ``remote-subnet4-set`` command.

    **Note**

-   Same as for other "set" commands, this command replaces the entire information about the particular subnet in the database, if the subnet information is already present.
+   As with other "set" commands, this command replaces all the information about the particular subnet in the database, if the subnet information is already present.
 Therefore, when sending this command, make sure to always include all parameters that must be